sijirama/neodots/README.md

 # neodots.
 > my neovim configuration

-"neodots" is the culmination of my journey with Neovim, developed and refined over time to match my preferences and workflow.
-It reflects my experience and understanding of how Neovim can be tailored to enhance productivity and provide an enjoyable coding environment.
-I've spent considerable time fine-tuning this configuration, and I continue to use it for my own coding tasks.
-I use neovim currently on my windows machine for university, although the configuration is far from perfect, as i only install plugins when i really need them.
+"Neodots" is the culmination of my Neovim journey, carefully crafted to suit my coding preferences and workflow.
+It reflects my ongoing effort to enhance productivity and create an enjoyable coding environment.
+Currently used on my Windows machine for university tasks, this configuration is a result of continuous refinement.
+I install plugins only when truly needed, acknowledging that perfection is a journey, not a destination.

 ## Getting Started